Back to Blog

 $79 lifetime • Web-based • Self-hosted

 Deploy once, share a URL with your team.
 No per-seat fees.
-QueryGlow runs as a Docker container on your infrastructure—your credentials never leave your server.
+QueryGlow runs as a Docker container on your infrastructure — your credentials never leave your server.
+Access your MySQL databases from any device with a browser: laptop, tablet, phone.
 Supports MySQL 5.7+, 8.x, and MariaDB.
-Includes Safe Mode to block accidental DROP TABLE disasters.
-The trade-off: no desktop app, browser-only.
+AI writes SQL from plain English (bring your own API key, only schema sent).

 MySQL Workbench – Best Free Official Tool